ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Author: Ryan R. Fox (`"fox"`) [1-4]

 Intent
 ======

-* Increase the development capacity of the BitShares Core Team.
+* Increase the development capacity of the BitShares Core Team
-* Work collaboratively with the existing development resources, Abit and Alfredo Garcia, and the UI Team, led by Bill Butler.
+* Work collaboratively with the existing development resources, Abit and Alfredo Garcia, and the UI Team, led by Bill Butler
-* Deliver transparent coordination of BitShares development efforts to the community.
+* Deliver transparent coordination of BitShares development efforts to the community
-* Expand the use and function of collaboration tools.
+* Expand the use and function of collaboration tools

 Background
 ==========

 I have contributed to BitShares from its inception.
-You will find my account (`"1.2.167"`) within the genesis block and many bitsharestalk.org threads from 2014 detailing my testing feedback as we iterated toward launching the BitShares blockchain.
+You will find my account (`"1.2.167"`) within the genesis block and many bitsharestalk.org threads from 2014 detailing my testing feedback as we iterated toward launching the BitShares blockchain [1].
 I have respectfully collaborated with the thought leaders of this community, and am now ready to serve in an expanded role.
 I request your continued support.

 Worker
 ======